godotengine/godot-docs/classes/class_spatialmaterial.rst

 | *Getter* | get_flag()      |
 +----------+-----------------+

-If ``true`` lighting is calculated per vertex rather than per pixel.
+If ``true``, lighting is calculated per vertex rather than per pixel.
 This may increase performance on low-end devices.
 Default value: ``false``.

 .. _class_SpatialMaterial_flags_world_triplanar: